Future Diary: Manga

 The manga was serialized in Kadokawa Shoten's Shōnen Ace magazine from January 26, 2006 to December 25, 2010 and was compiled into 12 volumes published by Kadokawa Shoten, plus two side-story manga, Future Diary: Mosaic and Future Diary: Paradox, compiled in one volume each.
 The manga was originally licensed in English by Tokyopop for North America, but only ten volumes were released before Tokyopop ceased publishing operations on May 31, 2011.
-The series is currently licensed by Viz Media, who released first nine volumes digitally.
+The series is currently licensed by Viz Media, who released the first nine volumes digitally.

 An additional manga titled Future Diary: Redial (未来日記リダイヤル, Mirai Nikki Ridaiyaru) was previewed in the May 2013 issue of Shōnen Ace sold on March 26, 2013, and a single volume of Redial was released in July 2013.

 Anime

 An anime television adaptation by Asread and directed by Naoto Hosoda began airing from October 10, 2011.
 Character designs are done by Eiji Hirayama and Ruriko Watanabe.
 An eight-minute "pilot" edition DVD was bundled with limited editions of the manga's eleventh volume, released on December 9, 2010.
 The series uses four pieces of theme music: two opening themes and two ending themes.
 For the first 14 episodes, the opening theme is "Kūsō Mesology" (空想メソロギヰ, Kūsō Mesorogii) by Yōsei Teikoku, and the ending theme is "Blood Teller" by Faylan.
 From episode 15 onwards, the opening theme is "Dead End" by Faylan, and the ending theme is "Filament" by Yōsei Teikoku.
 For the pilot, the main theme is "The Creator" by Yōsei Teikoku.
 Funimation licensed the series for North American distribution, simulcasting the series on Niconico.
 They later announced they had acquired the rights for release on home video.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.

 An original video animation episode titled Future Diary: Redial acts as an epilogue to the television series.
-It received a special broadcast on Niconico on June 19, 2013.
+It aired on Niconico on June 19, 2013.
 It was also bundled with the manga volume sequel of the same name.
 The opening theme for the OVA is "Kyōki Chinden" (狂気沈殿) by Yōsei Teikoku, and the ending theme is "Happy End" by Faylan.